tungsten-w/lumen/README.md

 - [ ] Config file for custom paths (drop the hard-coded `~/Pictures/Wallpapers`)
 - [ ] Proper `install.sh` <--- (im working on it ( ˘͈ ᵕ ˘͈♡))
 - [ ] Transitions

 ---

-## 📄 License
+##  License

 Released under the [MIT License](LICENSE). please feel free to fork and modify it to your liking.
-And please star it if you like it! it really helps!